brianjriddle/astrix-wiki/Astrix-Plugins.md

 This part describes how you plug-in your custom extensions into Astrix at runtime.

+### Plugins vs Strategies
+Astrix allows for two different types of extensions, plugins and strategy.
+Put simply, there might be an arbritrary number of a given plugin type (for instance `ServiceComponent` plugins), as opposed to a strategy where Astrix assumes exactly one instance at runtime.

 ### Implementing a plugin
 A plugin is created by implementing the `AstrixContextPlugin` interface.
 It contains one non-default method:
 ```java